Redsskull/weather-intelligence-system/README.md

 **On Linux/macOS:**
 After installation, you may need to restart your terminal or run `source ~/.bashrc` (or the appropriate shell configuration file) to update your PATH.

+## Installed Files

+The complete Weather Intelligence System is installed in a dedicated directory:
+- **On Linux/macOS:** `~/.weather-intel`
+- **On Windows:** `$env:USERPROFILE\.weather-intel`

+This directory contains:
+- All Python source files (project.py, requirements.txt, utils/, etc.)
+- Compiled Go binaries (data-collector, pattern-engine)
+- A dedicated Python virtual environment with all dependencies
+- Data cache and integration directories

+The system is completely self-contained in this directory and doesn't modify any system-wide directories.

 **On Windows:**
 The installer automatically updates your user PATH environment variable.
 You may need to restart your PowerShell session to use the `weather` command directly.